AnulipiJana/From-basic-Electronics-to-PCB-/README.md

-A simple and structured collection of Electronics fundamentals, covering basic electrical quantities, passive components, and active components.
+A simple and structured collection of Electronics fundamentals, covering basic electrical quantities, passive components, and active components; There working principles, types , important rules and real world uses.

 🛠️ This repository is a track of my learning journey as I explore Electronics and work towards learning PCB Design.